 Supply chain and labor practices:

-Our feet might hurt after a long day in a pair of ethical black heels but our conscience can feel good about significantly higher-than-fair wages or 100% living wages, support for independent artisans (especially women), family-owned factories, and brands that provide healthcare, training opportunities, and safe working environments.
+Our feet might hurt after a long day in heels, but our conscience can feel good about significantly higher-than-fair wages or 100% living wages, support for independent artisans (especially women), family-owned factories, and brands that provide healthcare, training opportunities, and safe working environments.

 Community & charitable giving: